Foods that are Bad for Gallbladder – Overview

 The gallbladder is not an essential organ like the liver and kidneys.
 It can be removed without pretty much any serious long-term consequences and this will not have any impact on your life expectancy.

-However dietary changes required to keep the biliary system safe will benefit other parts of your body as well.
+However, dietary changes required to keep the biliary system safe will also benefit other parts of your body.

-So whether or not you have gallbladder problems, it is a great idea to limit an intake or find some healthy alternatives to the food listed above.
+So whether or not you have gallbladder problems, limiting your intake or finding some healthy alternatives to the food listed above is a great idea.

 See Also